By Eric Troy, Ground Up Strength

 You initiate the rep with a powerful glute contraction and a hip thrust.
 You must CONTINUE to engage the glutes on the way back down.
 If you let the glutes relax too much and basically drop back down the knees will take the brunt of it at full flexion.
 NOT GOOD.

 3. Don't get carried away trying to become a kneeling squat champion.

 Use this either as part of a program designed to train hip extension and fix related deficiencies or as a useful variety thrown in here and there.
 This is NEVER to be a max effort or main movement.
 It is a supplementary movement only and used near the end of a workout.
 I would advise using at least 10 reps and up to 15 for 2 to 3 sets.
 Do not expect a direct and predictable impact on your squatting or deadlift numbers.

 The shoulders back.
 If you allow the shoulder to come forward and thus lose lumbar extension it will not allow glute activation.

-If used correctly and cautiously kneeling squats will pay off but well and help teach you that all-imortant hip thrust you need to get out of the hole in a squat or to finish a deadlift.
+If used correctly and cautiously kneeling squats will pay off but well, and help teach you that all-important hip thrust you need to get out of the hole in a squat or to finish a deadlift.

 Kneeling Squat Demonstration Video 1